Ekaterina Alexandrova vs. Coco Gauff: Prediction and Match Betting Odds | China Open

 Ekaterina Alexandrova vs. Coco Gauff Prediction and Odds

-Based on the moneyline in this match, Coco Gauff has an 80.0% chance to win.
+Based on the moneyline in this match, Coco Gauff has a 78.9% chance to win.

 |Ekaterina Alexandrova